Optimal Construction of Hierarchical Overlap Graphs: Conclusions

 \section{Conclusions}

 Genome assembly is one of the most prominent problems in Bioinformatics, and it traditionally relies on de Bruijn graphs or Overlap graphs, each having limitations of either loss of information or quadratic space requirements.
 Hierarchical Overlap Graphs provide a promising alternative that may result in better algorithms for genome assembly.
 The previous results on computing these graphs were not scalable (due to the quadratic time-bound) or required complicated data structures (segment trees).
 Moreover, computing HOG in optimal time and space was mentioned as an open problem in both the previous results~\cite{CazauxR20,ParkCPR20}.
 We present a simple algorithm that achieves the desired bounds, using only elementary data structures such as stacks and lists.
+At its core, we present an improved algorithm for a special case of All Pairs Suffix Prefix problem.
 We hope our algorithm directly, or after further simplification, results in a greater adaptability of HOGs in developing better genome assembly algorithms.